NaimAyat/UCLA_CSM51A/Vid2.md

 ### Duality Property
 * Dual of a function applied to the complement of the input variables equals the complement of the function
   * f<sup>D</sup>(~a,~b,~c,...) = ~f(a,b,c)
+## Video 04: Logic Gates
+### Minterms
+* Expression that ANDs all inputs of  function in direct or negated forms
+  * Ex: there are 8 minterms for f(a,b,c): a^b^c, ~a^b^c, ~a^~b^c...
+### Maxterms
+* Expression that ORs all inputs of  function in direct or negated forms
+### Disjunctive Normal Form
+* Several minterms ORed in a sum-of-products (ORing of ANDs)
+### Conjunctive Normal Form
+* Several maxterms ANDed in a sum-of-products (ANDing of ORs)
+## Video 05: Logic Reduction (Karnaugh Maps)
+* Number of variables is an implicant is the number of literals
+* Implicant is the product term that implies the function
+  * 0010 v 0011 = 001X; last bit doesn't mater, we can combine minterms
+### Karnaugh Map
+* Represent faces of cube in square, look for adjacent minterms that differ by exactly one bit
+### Definitions
+* Minterm: a product term that includes each input of a logic or its compliment
+* Implicant: a product term that, if true, implies the function is true.
+Each input to the term is a literal
+  * Use theorem XY + XY' = X to form implicants
+* Prime implicant: implicant that cannot be made any larger and still be an implicant
+  * i.e. remainder after removing any variable is not an implicant
+* Essential Prime Implicant: prime implicant that is the only one containing a particular minterm
+  * A minterm that is in only one prime implicant is called *Distinguished One*
+## Video 06: Hazards
+### Eliminating Hazards Method 1
+* Redundant implicant to cover transition
+* Output no longer depends on c-transition
+* Less efficient (adds a logic gate)
+### Timing Problem
+* Does the hazard really matter if the final logic value after the glitch is correct?
+* Transitions cost power
+* Transitions create noise
+### Eliminating Hazards Method 2
+* Use timing to remove the hazard
+* Keep delay small
+* Small delay makes glitch small enough to not be full transitions
+### Eliminating Hazards Method 3
+* Make sure delay of paths match to remove the glitch
+  * cX timing is same as cN
+## Video 07: Decoders and Encoders